Dry Cough for Weeks

 Normally, the body’s response to inflammation or irritation in the larynx, throat, bronchial tubes and even lungs is cough.
 There are two basic types of coughs—congested cough and dry cough.
 Each of these coughs has underlying causes.

 Dry cough happens if the throat is unable to release sticky phlegm which is also an onset symptom of a cold.
+Over time, the phlegm becomes less sticky and the cough becomes progressive.

 There are many causes of chronic dry cough such as a post nasal drip.
 A post nasal drip is common among people suffering from sinusitis, cold, or certain allergies.
+A person can develop dry cough after breathing in irritants such as dust, smoke, or powder.
+Other conditions that can lead to chronic dry cough are asthma, gastroesophageal reflux disease, and disorders involving kidney, heart, and blood pressure.

 Dry Cough for a Month